u-d-a-y-95/toy-form/README.md

 ### N.B
-This is fun project .please don't use it in production
+This is a fun project .please don't use it in production